 Sec.
-6-13. - Display of license.
+6-13.
+Display of license.

-The county alcoholic beverage license shall at all times be kept plainly exposed to view to the public at the place of the business of the licensee.
+A copy of the county alcoholic beverage license, together with a copy of the business license, shall at all times be kept plainly exposed to view to the public at the front of the place of the business of the licensee.
 The certificate evidencing issuance of a license pursuant to this chapter shall remain the property of Dawson County and shall be surrendered by licensee upon demand by the sheriff or other county official charged with enforcement of this chapter.

 Sec.
-6-14. - Advertising.
+6-14.
+Advertising.